Space I.

 Give me space to grieve the loss of my sister.

-Give me space to mourn my loss of self.
+Give me space to mourn my loss of myself.

 Give me space to think.